Winter Burn on Evergreens

 - It’s time to do some investigating.
 Look at the damaged and surrounding twigs and branches: if they are brown and brittle throughout, prune them back to a living lateral branch.
 If the branch tips have newly emerging buds, you may not need to prune them; the tree may eventually fill in the effected areas within a few growing seasons.

-- Fertilize lightly in the spring to promote new growth.
+- Fertilize in the spring to promote new growth and aid recovery.

 - If the winter burn damage is extensive, the tree may need to be removed.